 Nearly every business is worried about — or already facing — slowing or declining revenue growth, as many experts feel we’re heading toward a recession.
 With this, the “growth at all costs” mantra of the past decade is quickly shifting to one of business resiliency and sustainable growth.
 Resilient marketing focuses on the ability to absorb stress, maintain healthy business operations, and adapt to new conditions.

-1. Realize how resilient marketing helps optimize your marketing spend
+1. Realise how resilient marketing helps optimise your marketing spend

 Marketing budgets are often under increased scrutiny during an economic downturn.
 You’ll need to defend your marketing efforts by validating their impact and demonstrating clear results.